sjspielman/introverse/CONTRIBUTING.md

 ### How to develop new `{introverse}` help docs

 1. In RStudio, open your `introverse/` Project session (recommended), or set your working directory to `introverse/`.
+In the Console, run the command `options(width = 100)` - this will modify your current R session environment slightly to allow tibbles to be printed nicely in the docs you're about to develop.

 2. In Console, run the command: `devtools::load_all(".")` to _load_ the current version of the package into your R session.
     + When the `{introverse}` loads, it will print a 2-paragraph welcome message to the Console that begins "Welcome to the {introverse}!".
 If you see this output, you will know the command worked.